kellim/react-resources/README.md

 # React Resources

-I create this repo to keep track of React resources I find interesting.
+I created this repo to keep track of React resources I find interesting.